-Board Members and administrative personnel, as reflected in Exhibit 16, were invited to discuss the results of this report at an exit conference held via teleconference.
-Individuals in attendance were: Superintendent: Donald Turner; Chief School Financial Officer: John Godwin and Board Members: Julie Hood, Lisa Amerson and Debbie Hess.
-Also in attendance were representatives from the Department of Examiners of Public Accounts: BriAnna Upchurch, Audit Manager; Adam Vann, Examiner; and Samira Chatman, Examiner.
-After the teleconference, the results of the audit were discussed separately by telephone with the following Board Members: Tobi Burt, Mike Almaroad, Jeff Winn, Kenneth Tidwell, and Phil Murphy.
+Board members and administrative personnel, as reflected on Exhibit 16, were invited to discuss the results of this report at an exit conference.
+Individuals in attendance were: John N. Godwin, Chief School Financial Officer; and Board Members: Tobi Burt, Julie Hood, Mike Almaroad and Lisa Amerson.
+Also in attendance were representatives from the Department of Examiners of Public Accounts: BriAnna Upchurch, Audit Manager; and Kayla Scott, Examiner.

-20-344 A
+22-414 A